-And this is an interesting situation where better doesn’t have to mean higher price.
+And this is an interesting situation where better performance doesn’t necessarily have to mean a higher price.
 The RTX may be the newer chip, but they actually cost less on average than their GTX counterparts.
 You can, for instance, often get an RTX 2060 for less than the cost of the GTX 1660.
 In other words, there’s no need to sacrifice quality for the sake of scoring a lower price.

 When buying a computer, you have one major advantage over a lot of other products: the ability to later upgrade some of the more important pieces of hardware – primarily the hard drive and RAM.
 While both of these factors are important for the overall effectiveness of your PC, they shouldn’t be too much of an immediate concern.
 Instead, pay attention to how easy it will be to upgrade your storage and RAM.

-For now, though, we consider 8GB of RAM to be the entry level point for gaming.
+For now, though, we consider 8GB of RAM to be the entry-level point for gaming.
 Anything less is not really going to suit the needs of gamers, but your PC may struggle a bit with more demanding games.
-If you want a little more room to play the latest and greatest, a total RAM 16GB DDR4 should be more than capable.
-Gamers who really want to be future proofed for the next generation can always go with 32 GB of RAM, but we recommend that most start with 8 GB of RAM and devote your resources to other specs.
-It’s something that you can almost always upgrade later.
+If you want a little more room to play the latest and greatest, a total of 16GB DDR4 RAM should be more than capable.
+Gamers who really want to be future-proofed for the next generation can always go with 32GB of RAM, but we recommend that most start with 8GB and devote their resources to other specs.
+This is something that you can almost always upgrade later.

-The storage capacity of a new PC is also a highly customizable thing, although the options are even more limited.
+The storage capacity of a new PC is also a highly customizable thing, although the options are more limited.
 For the easiest solution, you can just plug in an external hard drive.
 You can get one that offers terabytes of storage capacity while still maintaining dimensions close to a credit card for a hundred bucks or less.
 There’s also often support for expansion by slotting a new external hard drive in place.
 Over the years, many manufacturers make this a simple process with an easy access panel.

 And while gaming computers tend to sport significantly more ostentatious designs than the typical office desktop, there’s actually a decent amount of variety in terms of design sensibilities.
-Tempered glass is a common inclusion, while a number of different models allow you an inside look into your PC’s components.
+Tempered glass is a common inclusion, while a number of different models allow you an inside look at your PC’s components.

 If you need some added assurance, be sure to pay close attention to what the warranty is like.
-A three year warranty can provide you with confidence that your gaming PC will be backed in case something goes wrong, but be sure to read the fine print and learn about the customer service reputation of a brand, as many manufacturers have exceptions that can void the warranty or certain repairs that aren’t covered.
+A three-year warranty can provide you with the confidence that your gaming PC will be backed in case something goes wrong, but be sure to read the fine print and learn about the customer service reputation of a brand, as many manufacturers have exceptions that can void the warranty or certain repairs that aren’t covered.

 So you’re looking to get serious about PC gaming.
 That can be a big commitment, both in times of learning the ins and outs and the money you can end up spending.
 Let this guide be your map to hunting for a great gaming PC.
-We’ll keep updating it as new models are released, and be sure to share your opinion below if you have firsthand experience with any of these models.If you liked our article on gaming pcs under $1000, please share and comment below what your favorite product is.
+We’ll keep updating it as new models are released.
+Be sure to share your opinion below if you have firsthand experience with any of these models.If you liked our article on gaming pcs under $1000, please share and comment below what your favorite product is.